project-chip/connectedhomeip/examples/pigweed-app/nrfconnect/README.md

 Please refer to
 [this section](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html#updating-the-repositories)
 in the user guide to learn how to update nRF Connect SDK repository.
-For example to checkout given `83764f` revision the following commands should be called:
+For example to checkout given `v1.4.0` revision the following commands should be called:

         # Phrase <nrfconnect-dir> should be replaced with an absolute path to nRF Connect SDK source directory.
         $ cd <nrfconnect-dir>/nrf

         $ git fetch origin

-        # Number `83764f` can be replaced with the desired revision number.
-        $ git checkout 83764f
+        $ git checkout v1.4.0
         $ west update

+Alternatively, if you use the docker container, you may execute the following command instead:

+        $ setup --ncs v1.4.0

 <a name="configuring"></a>